techtrailhead/devrelskills/README.md

 ## What is this?

-A collection of Claude Code skills that generate **developer-appropriate content** — tutorials with working code, API documentation, technical newsletters, and social posts that developers actually want to read.
+A collection of Claude Code skills that generate **developer-appropriate content** from tutorials with working code, API documentation, technical newsletters, to social posts that developers actually want to read.

-Generic AI produces marketing fluff.
-These skills produce technical content.
+Generic AI produces marketing fluff but these skills will help you produce technical content.

 **Without skills:**
 > "Unlock the power of our revolutionary API!
 Streamline your workflow and leverage cutting-edge technology!"